wyxfhb/jettl/doc/obsidian/jettl Tools/Ideas To Incorporate.md

 Documentation:
 For Conn Pane Terminals: Msg Control
 Only the left two inputs, possible Error in, and the Teller which is always in 6.

+---

+msg rescript
+instead of the two maps and two clusters, just have one map and one cluster.
+Further, use the `condition indicator To Control.vi` for the mapped control index.

+---

+msg rescript.
+don't enable the OK, after every selection, enable the OK.